Isharma-mi/hyperskill-cinema-room-manager/README.md

 # hyperskill-cinema-room-manager
-Hyperskill Cinema Room Manager Project
+The java file contains the final code made for the Cinema Room Manager Project.
+Completed on 6/13/2022.